Estimate Time10 min

 Philanthropic goals

 If an estate consists of sizable assets and the owner has a desire to give to charity, there are a number of ways to incorporate those philanthropic goals into an estate plan.
-While charities can be named as beneficiaries in a will, it may be more advantageous from a tax perspective to leave non-Roth IRA assets to the charity and assets that pass through your will to individuals.
+While charities can be named as beneficiaries in a will, it may be more advantageous from a tax perspective to leave non-Roth IRA assets to the charity and your other assets to individuals.

 "It may be more beneficial from a tax perspective to name your favorite charity or a trust as a primary or a contingent beneficiary.
 For example, a charity can be designated to receive a certain percentage of your retirement plan assets," Bleustein notes.
 "Or if you were seeking to establish an income stream for a charity throughout your lifetime, one possible option would be to establish a charitable lead trust (CLT)."
 Upon termination, if the CLT were properly established, the remaining balance would then go to the grantor's beneficiaries.